jmhodges/componentize/README.md

 1. Buildr will go out of its way to find the
 Scala jarfiles and add them for you.
-I know for a fact, in fact, that if you install Scala through MacPorts on OS X, the `jbuildr` command will find your Scala jarfiles and add them for you.
+I know for a fact, in fact, that if you install Scala through MacPorts on OS X, the `jbuildr` command will find your Scala jarfiles and add them for you to the classpath Componentize will be built with.

-2. If you create a `lib` directory in your checkout of Componentize and copy all of the Hadoop and Hadoop dependency jarfiles to it, you will magically have them added to your `CLASSPATH`.
+2. If you create a `lib` directory in your checkout of Componentize and copy all of the Hadoop and Hadoop dependency jarfiles to it, you will magically have them added to classpath used to build Componentize.

 In any case, the jarfile will appear in the `target` directory as `componentize-$someversion.jar`.